 To carry out the design above outlined, we have recommended the abandonment for the present of all dreadnaught--battle-cruiser--and scout cruisers, except the (3) dreadnaughts almost completed.

-To further these plans the Navy is cooperating to its utmost with General Goethals who, as the head of the merchant ship building program, is a tower of strength.
+To further these plans the Navy is cooperating to its utmost with General Goethals2 who, as the head of the merchant ship building program, is a tower of strength.
 He has asked for a Naval Board of Advisors and it has been appointed.
-Admiral Benson is strong for it and every effort of his will be directed towards getting the Secretary to make a decision.
+Admiral Benson3 is strong for it and every effort of his will be directed towards getting the Secretary to make a decision.

 STRATEGIC FIGHTING AREAS.